 A cluster is defined as a group of customers, who are competing for the same capacity and where required, would share the cost of any reinforcement solution, which unlocks or creates that capacity.

 Yes.
-Our charging proposals, subject to Ofgem approval, include the provision for existing projects to apply for a reinforced connection to improve their year-round output or to increase their peak capacity.
+Our charging proposals include the provision for existing projects to apply for a reinforced connection to improve their year-round output or to increase their peak capacity.

 Following your application submission and receipt of payment, our engineering teams will carry out an Initial Optioneering Assessment and provide the best reinforcement option for your project.